maciejb2k/cardistrystats_frontend/README.md

 # CardistryStats

-Abandoned React + Django DRF Full Stack project.
+Abandoned React + Django DRF Full Stack project from 2019.
 I've came up with idea to store data about cardistry skills and card decks in one place.
 I've made UI, frontend and backend but it became too complex and large to finish.
 I'm linking video below with quick presentation of what I've done during few weeks.

 This repo contains only FrontEnd.